openhab/org.openhab.binding.zwave/doc/elexa/dmmz1_0_0.md

 ### Group 1: Group 1

-Group 1 is the “Lifeline” group, which can hold five members, typically including the main Z-Wave controller.
+<p&gtGroup 1 is the “Lifeline” group, which can hold five members, typically including the main Z-Wave controller.
 The Door/Window Sensor sends this group a Notification Report and a Binary Sensor Report when it is tripped, reset, armed, and disarmed.
-It also sends this group a Battery Report in response to Battery Get commands.
+It also sends this group a Battery Report in response to Battery Get commands.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Group 2

-The Mouser sends a Basic Set command to Association Group 2 (or the Control Group) to directly trigger devices (like a light, chime, etc.) when it is tripped.
+<p&gtThe Mouser sends a Basic Set command to Association Group 2 (or the Control Group) to directly trigger devices (like a light, chime, etc.) when it is tripped.
 After the trap is reset, a BASIC_SET(00) command is sent to reset the device (e.g. turn off the light.)
-The value of the Basic Set command (e.g. brightness of the lamp) is configured using configuration parameter 1.
+The value of the Basic Set command (e.g. brightness of the lamp) is configured using configuration parameter 1.</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Group 3

-Group 3 supports up to 5 members and the Mouser sends it a NOTIFICATION_REPORT when tripped, reset, armed, and disarmed.
+<p&gtGroup 3 supports up to 5 members and the Mouser sends it a NOTIFICATION_REPORT when tripped, reset, armed, and disarmed.</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Group 4

-Group 4 supports up to 5 members and the Mouser sends it a SENSOR\_BINARY\_REPORT when tripped, reset, armed, and disarmed.
+<p&gtGroup 4 supports up to 5 members and the Mouser sends it a SENSOR\_BINARY\_REPORT when tripped, reset, armed, and disarmed.</p&gt

 Association group 4 supports 5 nodes.